 I had the blueberry lavender flavor.
 Again, the taste was not the best.
 I didn’t see any difference in my ability to get to sleep with this one, either.
 But I did find that I felt more rested the next morning when I woke up.
 That’s a major win for me because I’m that person who wakes up like a true zombie before my morning cuppa joe.

 Honestly, I still have to say that I don’t know exactly where I stand on CBD oils.
 They generally help calm my mind, but I feel like that is the result of a placebo effect more than anything else.
 I have yet to notice a physical effect of CBD oils, whether that be pain relief or just overall relaxation.

 I do, however, really enjoy the ritual of taking CBD oil.
-It helps me center myself during the day (or night) and it serves as a good reminder to prioritize your mental and physical health.
-But because there is such a wide variety of potential benefits of CBD oil and a million different ways to use it, my experience most likely won’t be the same as yours.
-So, I’d give CBD oils a try if you’ve been curious about them for a while.
+It helps me center myself during the day (or night) and it serves as a good reminder to prioritize my mental and physical health.
+But because there is such a wide variety of potential benefits of CBD oil and a million different ways to use it, my experience most likely won’t be the same as anothers.
+So, for those who’re curious, I recommend giving CBD oils a try.
 It can’t hurt.